awdem/bank-tech-test/README.md

 ![Design Doc](design/class_design.png)

-### Modifications
+### Modifications/Observations

 I made a few modifications to this design during the implementation:

 - I did not implement a balance variable or method in BankAccount because I decided it was not in the scope of the specifications.
-- The transaction hash now includes the balance of the account after the transaction is done.
+- The transaction hash now includes the balance of the account after the transaction is added.
+- The date parameter in #deposit and #withdraw defaults to the current date/time, but it can also be passed in to mimic the acceptance criteria.
+This means that you could theoretically put in out-of-order transactions that wouldn't properly calculate the account balance, or show up in the right order.
+If I were to go further with this program, I would control user input in a UI class that wouldn't allow custom dates to be passed through to these methods.

 ## How to install